 These guidelines are for the information of travelers with Gardner Tours.
 If any statement in these guidelines conflict with or are inconsistent with Gardner Tours’ Booking Terms & Conditions, those terms and conditions take precedence.

 Gardner Tours is a company in the United States and predominantly follows advisories issued by the United States Department of State.
 In addition to this, we rely heavily on our staff employed in the regions we operate and their network of contacts for information.
-We have a number of trusted contacts in Cuba who constantly being updated on developments within the country.
+We have a number of trusted contacts in each country who are constantly being updated on developments within the country.